Speed Matters: In Search Of High-Speed Internet Outside Of A Major Metro

 For literally years I looked forward to the UVERSE network upgrade that inched slowly-ever so slowly-toward my Little Rock suburb.
 I checked ‘availability’ about once a month (using an online tool) and even called in from time to time trying to glean even the most modest pearls of information.
 Have you ever seen an AT&T truck with the semi-rhetorical marketing slogan “Ask Me About UVERSE”?
 Well not once, but twice I did when coming across a technician in my neighborhood.

-Jump ahead about 3 years and finally the day came.
+Jump ahead about 3 years and finally, the day came.
 I made the appointment and within a week, I was enjoying an 18 mps download speed, fiber-optic television courtesy of UVERSE!
 We decided to go ‘all cell’ and didn’t install the voice service.
-Finally, the curse of storm-induced DishTV outages were over and better yet, I now had BBC America.
+Finally, the curse of storm-induced DishTV outages was over and better yet, I now had BBC America.

 After two weeks, I called AT&T and dramatically downgraded my services.
 Here are the highlights behind the decision to end this honeymoon so quickly